-Today, eldest will wake up for the first time with debt, on her beloved chocolate-filled Easter weekend, and I am readying for her misery, doing tasks around the house to earn money to pay me back.
+I am preparing myself for a tough weekend.
+Today, my eldest will wake up for the first time with debt, on her beloved chocolate-filled Easter weekend, no less.

 Like any reasonable lender, I’ve given her two days to earn the $12 she spent over her means yesterday.

-After learning the hard way about finances, and like the vast majority of us, rarely translating good financial advice into action or behavior change, I’m so eager to let my kids experience financial lessons, while young enough to leverage their still-forming synapses to help them build good habits, and yes, offload some housework.
+After learning the hard way about finances, and like the vast majority of us, having had my own challenges when it comes to translating good financial advice into action or behavior change, I’m eager to let my kids experience financial lessons while they’re still young enough to leverage their still-forming synapses build good habits.

-Earning money for our 6 and 8 year old has been… interesting.
+Letting our 6- and 8-year-old earn money has been interesting.
 Exhausting.
 We’re past the honeymoon period of, “look, small daughter!
 You can earn money for this!
 Dishwasher unloading time!”
-Now, it’s often more work for hubby and I than for them — tracking daily their earnings, gently reminding them to knock out tasks, figuring out what to incentivize.
-We even pay for tooth brushing — how often has poor dental health been expensive for you?
-Pay now or pay later.
+It often ends up being work for my husband and I than for them — tracking daily earnings, gently reminding them to knock out tasks, and figuring excuse what to incentivize.
+We even pay our kids to brush their teeth (Knowing the burden of dental bills for poor oral hygiene, our philosophy is pay now or pay later).

-Here’s some of what we lean on to set them up for success:
+Here’s some of what we lean on to set up our children for future financial success:

 Understand the role of dopamine.
-Example — why does your iPhone pull you in like cocaine when you’re stressed?
+For example, why does your iPhone pull you in like cocaine when you’re stressed?
 It senses your heightened state, and knows your smooth-glassed iPhone is just a foot away… even the touch of your phone glass causes a significant dopamine surge.
 Up to 2,600 touches a day sound right to you?).

 A few YouTube videos on the brain and dopamine, and you’ll understand more about you and your urges.
 Search for ‘neuroscience and spending habits’, or ‘behavioral science and stress’ to know more than your friends.